davidtreth/rsgislib-landexplorer/README.md

-The main script is 'readLandCoverGRPs.py' which takes an input file containing the image filenames and their coordinates in a semicolon separated .csv, and optionally a Landsat image.
+The main script is 'readLandCoverGRPs.py' which takes an input file containing the image filenames and their coordinates in a semicolon separated .csv, and optionally a Landsat or Sentinel 2 image.

 I had been using Pythom Imaging Library/Pillow to read the ground reference point jpgs directly, but then had trouble with it after I broke something in the python packages,